 - Select New PDF Import at the bottom of the page.

-- The directory name must match your SameGoal district domain exactly (see PDF directory and naming conventions).
+- Drag a folder from your device into the upload field.
+NOTE: The top-level directory name must match your SameGoal district domain exactly (see PDF directory and naming conventions).

-- You can indicate if the Student ID is in a folder name or the file name.
-If the portion of the file path that contains the Student ID also contains other information, you can specify how the information is separated.
+- You can indicate if the Student ID is in a folder name or the filename.
+If the portion of the filepath that contains the Student ID also contains other information, you can specify how the information is separated.
 (Recommended)

 - Once you have configured the upload, hit the Preview button to preview the success rate of the upload.